Find out how to prevent, spot and get rid of bed bugs, those pesky bloodsuckers.

 However, the company uses the freezing method most often on university campuses, where students have many books and small electronics that can be frozen for 72 hours to kill the bugs.

-Page 3 of 3 - Early detection is key in getting rid of bedbugs.
+Early detection is key in getting rid of bedbugs.

 “Trying to keep bed bugs a secret exacerbates the problem,” Howell said.